-25 Years Ago: Rock and Roll Hall of Fame Induction Ceremony Overshadowed by Gulf War
+The Day the Rock and Roll Hall of Fame Induction Ceremony Was Overshadowed by the Gulf War

 Held at the Waldorf-Astoria Hotel in New York, the Rock Hall’s sixth annual induction ceremony took place at a time when the Hall still hadn’t broken ground on its eventual physical location — but that didn’t stop attendees from celebrating a fresh batch of inductees that included LaVern Baker, the Byrds, John Lee Hooker, the Impressions, Wilson Pickett, Jimmy Reed, Ike and Tina Turner, and Howlin’ Wolf.
 What did cast a pall over the evening, however, was a declaration issued by President George Bush, informing Americans that the nation’s military forces had entered into armed conflict in Iraq and Kuwait.